rdkcentral/firebolt-apis/requirements/specifications/networking/networking.md

 If `connected` is `false`, `type` **MUST NOT** be returned.

 This method **MUST** have a corresponding `onStatusChanged` event returning the properties listed above to notify listeners when any of the properties have changed and taken effect.

+The platform **MUST** trigger the event when the device's preferred network interface changes.

+The platform **MUST** trigger the event when the device's preferred network interface changes.

+The platform **MUST** trigger the event on connection changes to device's preferred network interface (e.g. connect, disconnect, auth failure, wifi out of range, etc).

 Access to these methods **MUST** require the `use` role of the `xrn:firebolt:capability:network:connectionstatus` capability.